|LANGREITER.COM plain, simple|

 www.cs.yale.edu/homes/perlis-alan/quotes.htmlA+ is best described as a reduced instruction set APL.
 It was designed and developed by Arthur Whitney around 10 years ago as a super-fast engine for manipulating timeseries data.
 It was subsequently developed as A+ by Morgan Stanley and has now been placed into the public domain [...].

-"In spring of 2001 it was agreed to allocate funds to investigate an implementation of the core A+ interpreter under Windows 9x and 2000. "
+"In spring of 2001 it was agreed to allocate funds to investigate an implementation of the core A+ interpreter under Windows 9x and 2000.
+This phase of the investigation is now complete, and the interpreter is available for download from these pages."

 Joel Spolsky: The Iceberg Secret, Revealed

 I remember myself, when I was very young, staring for days, again and again, at screenshots of NeXTSTEP in an old CHIP magazine.
 That was at a time when all you could buy at a reasonable price was running Windows 3.1 — and boy, this system looked so good.
 It radiated advancedness.
-The visual appearance of programs is the .
+The visual appearance of programs is the ONE point of contact with the world-at-large.
 It must never be underestimated, as hardly anyone will ever get into contact with the elegance of the source code.
 Thanks, Joel, for articulating that in such a fantastic manner.

 Paul Graham: Taste for Makerswww.quickbase.com